JmSambajon/Kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 One of the difficulties encountered was formatting all of the launch dates into months.
-Excel would not let me "group the selection" the frist few times around but after some data reformatting, I was able to get the data formatted by month.
+Excel would not let me "group the selection" the frist few times around but after trying a few different methods, I was able to get the data formatted by month.
 Another Challenge I ran into was getting the "Outcomes vs. Goals" chart to show all outcome categories, "successful", "failed" and "canceled".
 I had to change the chart type a few times in order to get the right one to properly illustrate the outcomes.

 ## Results